-Cochenhausen, Conrad von, born 07-06-1888, almost one year before Adolf Hitler
+Cochenhausen, Conrad von, born 07-06-1888, in Glogau/Silesia,

 .
-He was soon promoted to Fähnrich in October 1907 and as Leutnant on 18-08-1908.
+Conrad was soon promoted to Fähnrich in October 1907 and as Leutnant on 18-08-1908.
 From 01-10-1913 until the beginning of the first war he was ordered to the War School.
 With the beginning of the war he was in the fields with the Königlich Preußisches Königin-Augusta Garde-Grenadier-Regiment Nr.
 4.

 Promoted to Oberleutnant on 18-11-1914 and from 18-04-1916 as a Hauptmann in his regiment.
 He was awarded with both the Iron Crosses